SQL Server

 To configure SQL Server Availability Monitoring, follow the below steps.

-1. Log in to BizTalk360
+1. Log in to BizTalk360.

-2. Navigate to the 'Monitoring' section in the environment panel
+2. Navigate to the 'Monitoring' section.

 Once the settings are configured, BizTalk360 will start monitoring the SQL servers for any violations of the configure monitoring rules.
 Once a violation occurs, BizTalk360 will notify the users via configured notification channels.
 To receive email notifications from BizTalk360 on the threshold violation alerts, users must configure the SMTP settings under BizTalk360 Settings.
 Follow the steps in this article to configure the SMTP settings in BizTalk360.